-If you carry a gun in your RV, do you know the rules about transporting firearms in vehicles?
+If you go carry and camp with guns in your RV, do you know the rules about transporting firearms in vehicles?
+Let’s look at some basics about taking firearms on the road.

 As we explore the backroads and cities of America, many of us feel safer carrying a weapon aboard the RV.
-And although federal law allows Americans to legally own a gun, that doesn’t mean we can legally move around with them–even if our residence has wheels.
+And although federal law allows Americans to legally own a gun, that doesn’t mean it’s always legal to move around with them–even if our residence has wheels.

 - Automobiles can be searched without a warrant at any time by law enforcement officers if you are a crime suspect.